Flying a drone indoors can be very risky for a multitude of reasons, but it can be necessary at times. For instance:

 Either way, I will share personal tips on how you can fly safety indoors with your drone in this post since I’ve been lucky to pull it off successfully so far!
 I’ve personally flown several of mine in my small, studio apartment and the reasons were the following:

--I just needed to expend the battery because it was raining outside and I had no choice (A discharge is important for battery health.
-Here’s why).
+A) I just needed to expend the battery because it was raining outside and I had no choice (A discharge is important for a drone’s battery health).

 This will allow you to adjust to the situation indoors and change the direction of the model so it doesn’t crash.
 The faster it goes, and in a tighter space, the harder it’ll be for it to stop should the need arise (and it absolutely will!).

 Feel out the controls and see how much you need to press on the accelerator before it goes too fast.
 For more advanced models like DJI, you can put on the “tripod mode” and that will make it slow enough to move around safely and you won’t have to worry about putting too much pressure on the joystick that accelerates the model.

 2) Follow it around, stay close to it, don’t rely on the screen & be ready to catch it.